Githubboyat3am/Get-rich-simulator-GRS-/README.md

 **Get Rich Simulator (GRS) - Version 1.4**
 - Fifth release
 - Added investment risk feature
-- Next update ideas: TBD
+- Next update ideas: More houses and items to buy

 In this game, you start with a small balance and try to grow your wealth by working, investing, and buying property.
 But watch out—investments are risky!